By Kaija Pepper

 About the Author

 Kaija Pepper, dance writer, teacher and journalist, is the author of The Dance Teacher: A Biography of Kay Armstrong (2001), Theatrical Dance in Vancouver: 1880's-1920's (2000) and The Man Next Door Dances: The Art of Peter Bingham (2007 - finalist for the Vancouver Book Award).
 Her essays have been included in The Responsive Body: A Language of Contemporary Dance (Banff Centre Press, 2002) and in Right to Dance/Dancing for Rights (Banff Centre Press, 2004).
 Kaija is a dance critic for the Globe & Mail and her quarterly "View from Vancouver" has run in Dance International for over a decade; she also contributes to many other North American dance magazines and journals.
 Kaija leads writing workshops and lectures on dance history and critical thinking.
+She is also the co-editor of Renegade Bodies: Canadian Dance in the 1970s.

 The Dance Teacher: A Biography of Kay Armstrong